 It’s important to point out the difference between a tip and a service charge.

-Although service charges are considered taxable wages, you won’t have to keep track of it as you do your tips, because your employer will.
-Your portion of the service charge is included with your hourly wage in Box 1 when your employer provides your IRS Form W-2.
+Your portion of the service charge is included with your hourly wage in Box 1 when your employer provides your W-2.
+No additional work needed!

 How are tips taxed?

 Like with any other form of taxable income, you’ll have to pay federal income tax, Social Security tax, and Medicare tax on your tips.
 If you live in a state with an income tax, you’ll have to pay that as well.

 Additionally, gig workers earning tips will need to pay self-employment tax on those tips.

 The short answer: No. The slightly longer answer: No — but how they’re taxed depends on whether those tips are through a W-2 job or an independent contracting gig.

 We’ll cover exactly how each is handled down below.
 But in a nutshell, you report and pay taxes on your tips the same way you report and pay taxes on the rest of your income from that job.

 Earn tips as part of a W-2 job waiting tables?
 You’ll be taxed on them the same way you’re taxed on your paycheck from the restaurant.